space-trader-game/game-design/design-overview.md

 three-dimensional universe where the size of the map ultimately influences the length of the game.
 The three-dimensional aspect of the map is also what enables the resource spheres to play such an integral part in the game.

+## Core Economic Mechanics
+### Wealth
+One of the three core economic aspects of Space Trader 2142 is wealth.
+As the number of assets, territories, and other economic activities of the republic grow, so too does the wealth of the republic.
+Wealth, like all of the economic core elements of Space Trader 2142, is measured in levels.

+Building assets, acquiring territories, and other activities will require wealth to be expended.
+Depending on the action taken by the republic, the effect may be temporary or permanent.

+For example, building a new facility may have a temporary effect of wealth level reduction while the facility is under construction.
+Once the facility is online, the wealth level may return to its original value.
+Certain facilities may generate wealth.
+Facilities with high operating costs may cause a permanent *reduction* in wealth that must be offset with other revenue-generating facilities and activities.

+### Technology
+Similar to wealth, the technology level of a republic must be carefully managed.
+Certain facilities and activities may have temporary or permanent effects on the technology level of the republic.

+While the wealth level is a much more slowly moving statistic, generally speaking, the technology level may experience wild swings.
+Certain events may cause a huge leap in technology level, whereas others may cause a slow increase.
+Further, a "law of diminishing returns" of technology applies.
+Ever more complicated technology-related facilities and activities must be built and undertaken in order to continue to achieve significant increases in technology level.

+### Influence
+Lastly, influence plays a key role in how the republic is able to interact with the systems and republics that surround it.
+The influence level of a republic affects wealth and technology costs of trade and, in many cases, must be expended like the other two core resources.
+Influence is not only a level, but is also represented graphically on the game map.
+Systems within the sphere of influence of a republic come under the republic's wealth, technology and influence effects.
+And the level of influence effects the size of the sphere.

+### Economics is the "Tech Tree"
+In contrast to traditional technology trees in most RTS, depending on the level of wealth, technology and influence of the republic, certain activities or facilities may not be available.
+These various levels make up the "tech tree".
+Additionally, because availability is dependent on level, and because the activities of a republic may reduce the various economic levels, it is possible for certain facilities or activities to become temporarily unavailable until levels rise again.
+The balance of the affect of both the increases and decreases of the various economic is a key aspect of management of a successful republic.

+### Bankruptcy
+- negative levels of economic resources?
+- some kind of lose/end-game situation